Medical education in India: Speciality degrees and residency

 After completing M.B.B.S.
 (Bachelor of Medicine, Bachelor of Surgery) and obtaining a valid medical license which is the primary medical qualification in India, physicians can pursue postgraduate medical education to pursue specialisation in various specialities.
 The system is based on degree-cum-residency model.

 Postgraduate medical training operates on a residency model, where trainees are officially referred as residents or junior residents.
-The residents live and work full-time in a academic college or hospital and are paid stipends.
+The residents live and work full-time in an academic college or hospital and are paid stipends.

 Candidates pursuing postgraduate medical education in India are selected through two major entrance examinations: NEET (PG), conducted by the National Board of Examinations (NBE) for admission to general medical colleges across the country, and INI-CET, conducted by AIIMS New Delhi for admission to Institutes of National Importance (INIs).
 Afterwards the candidates are matched into various residencies primarily on the basis of merit and choice.
 Candidates opting for medical specialities are enrolled in Doctor of Medicine (M.D.) course and candidates opting for surgical specialities are enrolled in Master of Surgery (M.S.) course, both being 3-year courses.